Built for app developers. Engineered for privacy.

 - ✓ Zero knowledge at rest

-// Server only sees:
+// Server only ever sees:

 "eyJhbGciOiJFQ0RILUVTIiwiZW5jIjoiQTI1NkdDTSJ9..."